YahooArchive/anthelion/README.md

 	3.1.
 Download the baseline.properties file and set the property *anth.scoring.classifier.PropsFilePath* conf/nutch-site.xml to point to the file.
 This file contains all configurations for the online classifier.

-4. In order for ant to compile and deploy the plugin you need to edit the src/plugin/build.xml, by adding the following line in the *deploy* targrt:
+4. In order for ant to compile and deploy the plugin you need to edit the src/plugin/build.xml, by adding the following line in the *deploy* target:
 	```xml
 	<ant dir="parse-anth" target="deploy"/>
 	```